There are some teacher training courses that come with a salary.

 These courses are in high demand and very competitive, so it’s important to apply as soon as you can if you’re eligible.

-Am I eligible for a salaried teacher training course?
+Am I eligible for a postgraduate salaried teacher training course?

-Some also want you to have already arranged a school to work in while you train.
+Some providers will also want you to have already arranged a school to work in while you train.
 Speak to the teacher training provider to find out what their requirements are.

-You can also find out more about the qualifications you need to apply for all teacher training courses.
+You can also find out more about the qualifications you need to train to teach.

 Or talk to a teacher training adviser who can help you understand which courses you could be eligible for.